-As an option, the Allegro Breeze may come equipped with an antenna and coaxial-cable connection (Figure 4- monitoring this channel may give one information about road conditions, accidents, and related matters potentially affecting the travels of the motor-home operator).
+As an option, the Allegro Breeze may come equipped with an antenna and coaxial-cable connection (Figure 4-

 13) to enable the owner to install a Citizens Band (CB) radio of choice and operate it conveniently from the Allegro Breeze.
 The coaxial-cable connection for the radio is found beneath the dashboard on the driver's side.
 Accordingly, with an owner-provided CB radio, that radio can be used to communicate with other travelers on the road.